The Covenant by James Michener

 Michener's take on South Africa

-Michener's true epics are always worth the time to read.
+Michener's historical fiction epics are always worth the time to read.
 The Covenant is no exception.
 Michener's take on South Africa and its history is an honest attempt to give some perspective on one of the more complex histories that this history teacher has encountered.

 The book starts out strong (my edition was the two-volume hardback).
 The first volume was vintage Michener, but the second one dragged.
 Perhaps it was because the subject matter became more and more depressing.
 With the final 200 pages or so being about Apartheid, it's hard to find something to cheer about.